Why do this problem?

 allows pupils to think strategically in an engaging context.
 They will need to work very systematically, and may also want to develop their own recording system.
 With very young pupils it helps to re-inforce following rules.

-You could introduce this challenge using the interactivity, but it works just as well to have pupils replacing the frogs and toads.
+You could introduce this challenge using the interactivity, but it works just as well to have pupils replacing the frogs.
 The four chosen children can be sat on chairs with the rest of the group offering ideas.
 Having a go at the initial challenge as a whole class to begin with will help reinforce the rules and may also bring about the need for some sort of recording.

 Having got the idea, learners could work in pairs or small groups.
 At this stage, depending on your focus, you may offer them the interactivity, or some pupils will prefer to have a physical representation in front of them in the manner of small counters, blocks etc. to move around.
 Keep a watch out for pupils who don't have set places or items representing the lilypads, as it is easy